 At the time the digital realm was not an essential part of my reality, or the reality of anyone I knew.
-But over the years, particularly in the past decade, as email went from novelty to necessity for work, both in and out of an office, coupled with the burgeoning ubiquity of cellphones forced me to embrace the new technology and slide slowly down the digital rabbit hole.
+Over the years, particularly in the past decade, as email went from novelty to necessity, coupled with the burgeoning ubiquity of social media and smart phones I embraced the new technology and unwittingly slid slowly down the digital rabbit hole.

-My cellphone and I became besties, and email, like blogging, became a lifeline and maybe a little bit of a crutch.
-Where I once only had a Discman, I moved onto a BlackBerry and an iPod.
-Email conversations I started at work with family and friends about television shows, dinner plans and crazy-shit-my-boss-does were able to continue uninterrupted 24/7, or at least until I fell asleep or, like a fool, had to use both hands to carry groceries home.
-Over time the emails, texts and photos continue to accumulate at an exponential rate and eventually my Blackberry crapped out, and I assumed it was from exhaustion.
-So I migrated to an iPhone.
-Between freelancing, temping, grad-school, blogging, Instagramming and my post grad life bad habits abound, and it all kind of snowballed and then came to a head at the start of 2015.
+A little white Nokia bar phone became bestie as soon as I got one.
+At first texting was the lure and then email and music and video clips and eventually social media, and it quickly became less of a lifeline and more of a crutch.
+Where I once only had a Discman, and would make plans to meet up with friends later, I moved onto a “CrackBerry” and an iPod and conversations about television shows, dinner, Friday night plans and crazy work shit were able to continue uninterrupted 24/7, 7 days a week, 365 days a year, or at least until I fell asleep or, like a fool had to put the phone down to use both hands to carry groceries home, eat dinner or wash my hair.
+Over time the emails, texts and photos continued to accumulate as my Facebook story and social media presence and digital media usage ballooned until eventually my Blackberry crapped out from exhaustion and I migrated to an iPhone.
+Between freelancing, temping, grad-school, blogging, Instagramming and my post grad life it continued to snowball and then came to a head at the start of 2015.

-Everyone saves stuff, usually important things, keepsakes, treasured memories.
-But most people don’t need to save EVERYTHING.
-As hard as I thought about it, I just couldn’t figure out why I had been saving all those emails.
-I decided it was because I was either to lazy too press delete or felt I was too busy to take a moment to do some basic upkeep and maintenance.
+The thing is everyone saves stuff, it can be digital files or physical things like keepsakes and photographs we all save stuff, It’s one of the ways we connect with the past.
+But most people don’t save EVERYTHING, if you did you would have a house full of slowly degenerating objects and its just not healthy.
+As hard as I thought about it, I just couldn’t figure out why I had been saving all those emails and in the end I decided they had remained because I was either to lazy too press delete, or I thought I was too busy to take a moment to do some basic maintenance.

-Since I started working with digital media, I’ve spent a lot of time considering other people’s digital media and storage needs but never really my own.
+It occurred to me that since I started working with digital media, I have spent a lot of time considering other people’s digital media and storage needs but never really my own.
 Despite the fact that occasionally things get out of control, I’ve always been good about editing through and organizing my digital photographs, and that was kind of the end of it.
-I never really considered the rest of my digital life because it didn’t immediately take up a physical place in my world the way my photography did.
-But as I created more multimedia content and it took up more physical and digital space, my storage needs grew.
-I added a cloud option and an external hard drive, and I began to get a much clear picture of what all this data generation and accumulation meant for me financially, emotionally and physically.
-So, taking an objective step back and being really critical of my own practices and the way I defined digital media, and integrate it into my life was the first thing I had to do.
+I never really considered the rest of my digital life because it didn’t take up a physical place in my world the way my photography did, so I didn’t think of it as a problem.
+As I created more multimedia content and it took up more physical and digital space, my storage needs grew.
+When I added a cloud option and a another external hard drive, and I realized how involved I was with social media I began to think it took a toll and I began to get a much clear picture of what all this data generation and accumulation meant for me financially, emotionally and physically.
+So, taking a step back and being really critical of my own practices, and the way I defined digital media, and integrated it into my life was the first thing I had to do.

 “Data Storage” is most often linked to computer storage, and is a way people refer to how much they can store on their hard drives.
 Data storage is tricky because you might need a lot of storage, but how much you have can depend on how much you can afford.
 The reason for this is because the more digital media (or the more digital data), you have which needs to be stored, the more space you need to store it and therefore the money you will have to spend on storage.
 So the more storage you need the more it will cost you personally.
 For example, the more data you use on your smart phone the more it will cost you.
 This is why it’s important to understand what digital data is, and why when we we accumulate it, it can have both a physical cost and a psychological one as well.

-If I’ve said it once, I’ve said it a thousand times data storage is very important.
-There are free storage options which are fine, but good storage typically costs money.
-That is because you have more space to store your data, and your data will probably be more secure.
+There are free storage options which are fine, but more secure storage typically costs money.
+That is because you have more space to store your data, and your data should be more secure.
 If you need more storage space for your digital content, or if you need to up your smartphones data plan because you have a lot of photos, then you will likely have to pay additionally for more storage.
 For some people this a nominal additional fee and its no biggie.
 For me it was another charge I couldn’t afford to pay.
-So I decided to do three things; go through my email, go through social media accounts and go through all my iPhone photos and see if I could lighten the load and find some room somewhere.
+So I decided to go through through everything and try to find some room somewhere.